andrew/ultimate-awesome/README.md

 - [awesome-banking-tech](https://github.com/gtonic/awesome-banking-tech) - A curated list of banking technologies and resources.
 - [awesome-assembler](https://github.com/Hack-Labs/awesome-assembler) - A curated list of awesome Assembler and Machine Codes.
 - [awesome-intuitive-physics-ai](https://github.com/jiafei1224/awesome-intuitive-physics-ai) - Reading list for research topics in intuitive physics for artificial cognition.
+- [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-monocular-3D-reconstruction](https://github.com/LinZhuoChen/awesome-monocular-3D-reconstruction) - A list of papers about monocular reconstruction (processing).
 - [awesome-mad](https://github.com/mad-center/awesome-mad) - Tutorials, guides, books of MAD culture.（围绕静止系MAD的教程资源导航）.
-- [awesome-maldives](https://github.com/MaldivianDevelopers/awesome-maldives) - A curated list of amazingly awesome libraries, resources and shiny things made by maldivian developers.
 - [awesome-carnatic-music](https://github.com/meerasndr/awesome-carnatic-music) - A collection of awesome carnatic music playlists, apps and learning resources.
 - [awesome-hri-papers-for-industry](https://github.com/mjyc/awesome-hri-papers-for-industry) - HRI Papers for Industry.
 - [awesome-nan](https://github.com/nanlabs/awesome-nan) - This is a curated list of all the Open Source examples and projects we have at NaNLABS.